yamako-tech/blog/README.md

 11. Once you've written the code you need for your app, it's time to create a book app and follow the same steps.

 12. When adding or changing 'models.py', be sure to make migration and migrate.

+13. When deploying, save information such as private keys and passwords in environment variables and save them in your local environment.